jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 With modern systems, the media engines are usually located on the GPUs.
 Therefore, the available hardware acceleration options are determined by the choice of GPU.

-Encoder Quality: Apple ≥ Intel > Nvidia >>> AMD
+Encoder Quality: Apple ≥ Intel ≥ Nvidia >>> AMD

-Intel graphics is recommended over Nvidia graphics because of the quality.
+Intel graphics is recommended over Nvidia graphics because the driver is much easier to install on Linux.

 AMD is not recommended because of poor quality H.264 and H.265(HEVC) output.

-AMD has significantly improved AV1 encoder quality.
+While AMD has significantly improved AV1 encoder quality.
 However you are still more likely to transcode to H.264 or H.265 than to AV1 due to compatibility.

 A list of common codecs can be found [here](/docs/general/clients/codec-support/)